 Here is a quick look at the ingredients in the recipe – it’s handy to use at the grocery store or as a summary of what you need.
 Skip to the recipe for quantities.

-- blood oranges - Okay.
-You can use other oranges, but it won't be as pretty!
+- blood oranges – Okay.
+You can use other oranges, but it won’t be as pretty!
+If you want the gorgeous hue, but can’t get blood oranges, try adding a spoonful of this healthy Beetroot powder.

 - vinegar – My preference for this vinaigrette recipe is white wine vinegar.
 I don’t want to mess with the color of the vinaigrette.
 Champagne vinegar, fruit vinegar with a white wine base, sherry vinegar are good options.